Form 8.3 - Lok’n Store Group PLC

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerErholung hält an: SMI und DAX mit Zuwächsen -- Märkte in Fernost schliessen uneinheitlich
+Börse aktuell - Live TickerFreundlicher Wochenausklang: SMI und DAX fester -- Wall Street freundlich erwartet -- Asiens Börsen letztlich höher

-Während der SMI klar höher steht, legt auch der deutsche Leitindex zu.
-Die asiatischen Börsen tendierten derweil am Dienstag in verschiedene Richtungen.
+Der heimische sowie der deutsche Aktienmarkt zeigen sich in der Freitagssitzung höher.
+An der Wall Street dürfte es vor dem Wochenende aufwärts gehen.
+Die asiatischen Börsen zeigten sich am Freitag mit Aufschlägen.

 finanzen.net News